LivZGit/Applied-AI-ML-Capstone/Part-1/README.md

 ## Conclusion

 The raw dataset was successfully cleaned and analyzed.
-Missing values, duplicate rows and incorrect data types were handled.
-Outliers and correlations were studied, and several visualizations were created to understand the data.
+Missing values, duplicate rows, and incorrect data types were handled.
+Outliers and correlations were studied, and several visualizations were created to better understand the data.
 The cleaned dataset is now ready for feature engineering and machine learning in Part 2.